PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

     <ENTER> to recheck, [s] to skip or [q] to quit :

+> [!NOTE]
-**Note:** PHP_CodeSniffer will always print the full error report for a file when running in interactive mode.
+> PHP_CodeSniffer will always print the full error report for a file when running in interactive mode.
 Any report types you specify on the command line will be ignored.

 ## Specifying a Report Width
 By default, PHP_CodeSniffer will print all screen-based reports 80 characters wide.
 File paths will be truncated if they don't fit within this limit and error messages will be wrapped across multiple lines.
 You can increase the report width to show longer file paths and limit the wrapping of error messages using the `--report-width` command line argument.

     $ phpcs --report-width=120 --report=summary /path/to/code/myfile.php

+> [!NOTE]
-> Note: If you want reports to fill the entire terminal width (in supported terminals), set the `--report-width` command line argument to `auto`.
+> If you want reports to fill the entire terminal width (in supported terminals), set the `--report-width` command line argument to `auto`.
 >
 >    `$ phpcs --report-width=auto --report=summary /path/to/code/myfile.php`